silence-moon/DAM4SAM/README.md

 ---

 ## 📢 News
+**Multi-target version of DAM4SAM** is now available on: https://github.com/alanlukezic/d4sm

 An **extended version of the paper** with additional analysis (including VOS datasets) is now available on arXiv:
 👉 [Distractor-Aware Memory-Based Visual Object Tracking](https://arxiv.org/abs/2509.13864)